raspberrypilearning/cd-intermediate-html-css-sushi/en/step_10.md

     }
 ```

-+ Now find the `#frontPage` CSS rules from earlier and change them to:
++ Now find the `#frontPage` CSS rules you wrote earlier and change them to:

 ```css
     #frontPage {